Level0r0s/wsproxy/README.md

    Note that no HTTP ports are exposed to the host (for example using options `-p 80:80 -p 443:443`).

- + Customize the configuration of the domains on `config/etc/apache2/sites-available/`.
+ + Customize the sites configuration on `config/etc/apache2/`.
-   Fix also the scripts `config.sh` and `run.sh` to reflect the change of domains.
+   Fix also the script `run.sh` to reflect the change of sites.

  + Build the docker image with the command `build.sh`, then create a container with the command `run.sh`.